CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-linux.md

 ### Collabora Online

-From the top of the `collabora-office` clone:
+From the top of the `collabora-online` clone:

 ```bash
 ./autogen.sh